shogunx2/AuthService/README.md

-AuthServer
+# AuthServer

 AuthServer is a simple authentication server implemented in Go.
 It provides basic functionality for managing and authenticating users using either API keys or username/password combinations.

-Features
+## Features

-Add new users with API keys or username/password Authenticate users using API keys or username/password In-memory storage using a map-based datastore
+- Add new users with API keys or username/password
+- Authenticate users using API keys or username/password
+- In-memory storage using a map-based datastore
-Web interface for interaction with server
+- Web interface implemented for interacting with AuthServer

-Usage
+## Usage

 To run the AuthServer:

-Ensure you have Go installed on your system
+1. Ensure you have Go installed on your system
-Clone this repository
+2. Clone this repository
-Navigate to the project directory
+3. Navigate to the project directory
-Run the command: go run main.go
+4. Run the command: `go run main.go`

-Interacting with the Server
+## Interacting with the Server

 The server provides a command-line interface with the following options:

-Add an API key
+1. Add an API key
-Add a user ID and password
+2. Add a user ID and password
-Authenticate with an API key
+3. Authenticate with an API key
-Authenticate with a user ID and password
+4. Authenticate with a user ID and password

 Follow the prompts to perform the desired action.

-Future Improvements
+## Future Improvements

-Implement persistent storage
+- Implement persistent storage
-Add password update functionality
+- Add password update functionality
-Implement API key reissuance
+- Implement API key reissuance
-Improve error handling and user feedback
+- Improve error handling and user feedback
-Add unit tests for better code coverage
+- Add unit tests for better code coverage

-Contributing
+## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-License
+## License

-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).